sabyrzhan/learning-progress/finance/general_finance.md

 2. Gross Profit - Operating Expenses = Operating Income/Profit
 3. Gains - Loss = Non operating income
 4. Operating income - Non operating income = Net profit/income

+### Cash flow
+1. Cash inflow == receipts, Cash outflow == payments
+2. Methods
+    1. Direct methhod - recording of tranasactions as they terna and leave your business and use this information at the end of the month to prepare cash flow statement
+    2. Indirect method - recording of transactions from income statement and balance sheet.
+Income statement - show how money entered and left the business, balance sheet - show transactions that affected different accounts.
+3. Transactions that increase assets - decreases cash flow
+4. Transactions decrease assets - increases cash flow
+5. Transactions that increase liabilities - increase cash flow
+6. Transactions that decrease liabilities - decrease cash flow

 ## Classification of assets
 1. Current assets